youngde811/TheOffensiveBard/README.md

 ## iOS App

-**The Insolent Bard** (v2.4) delivers authentic Shakespearean insults with a modern, intuitive interface.
+**The Insolent Bard** (v2.4.6) delivers authentic Shakespearean insults with a modern, intuitive interface.

 ### Features

-- **Home Screen Widget** - Display your current Insult of the Hour on your home screen in small, medium, or large sizes with aged parchment styling
-- **Insult of the Hour** - Featured insult in warm burgundy color, displayed in elegant Old English font
-- **Configurable Refresh** - Choose how often the featured insult updates: 5, 15, 30, or 60 minutes
+- **Autonomous Home Screen Widget** - Add a widget to your home screen that displays a new insult every hour, completely autonomously - no app interaction needed!
-- **Share as Image** - Tap the featured insult or long-press easter eggs to share beautiful parchment-styled images
+- **Share as Image** - Long-press easter eggs to share beautiful parchment-styled images
 - **Swipe Gestures** - Swipe left on any insult to reveal quick actions (favorite/unfavorite and share as image)
 - **Parchment Card Design** - Beautiful card-style list items with depth, shadows, and aged parchment background
 - **IM Fell English Font** - Classic typeface that balances medieval character with excellent readability